Balancing the Blend: An Experimental Analysis of Trade-offs in Hybrid Search: Discussion and Future Work

 \subsubsection{Towards Adaptive Hybrid Search}

-Our findings that a ``weakest link'' can degrade performance (Finding 1) and that no single architecture is universally optimal (Finding 2) both point to a critical limitation in current systems: they are typically static.
-A fixed combination of retrieval paths is unlikely to be optimal for all queries or across all data subsets.
-This highlights a major research direction: the development of adaptive hybrid search architectures.
-Future systems could incorporate a cost-based query optimizer that, for a given query, predicts the likely effectiveness and resource cost of each available retrieval path.
-Based on these predictions and any user-defined constraints (e.g., a latency budget), the optimizer could then dynamically select the optimal set of paths to execute, potentially pruning or down-weighting a predicted ``weak link'' at runtime.
-Moving from static to query-aware execution is a crucial step towards building robust hybrid search systems.
+Our findings---that a ``weakest link'' can degrade performance and that no single architecture is universally optimal in performance trade-offs---reveal a critical limitation of current static systems.
+A fixed combination of retrieval paths is unlikely to be optimal for all queries or data subsets.
+This highlights a major research direction: \textit{adaptive hybrid search architectures}.
+Future systems could incorporate a cost-based query optimizer to predict the effectiveness and resource cost of each available path, enabling the dynamic selection of an optimal path set based on user-defined constraints (e.g., a latency budget) and pruning a predicted ``weak link'' at runtime.
+Moving from static to query-aware execution is a crucial step for building robust hybrid search systems.
+For example, our analysis (Section \ref{sec:effectiveness_results}) indicates query length is a simple yet effective heuristic: short, keyword-centric queries are often best served by \fts{}'s low-latency precision, whereas longer, descriptive queries provide the context for \dvs{} to achieve superior semantic matching.
+A query-aware routing mechanism analyzing these characteristics could dynamically select an optimal path combination, mitigating the ``weakest link'' problem.